 Bones broth is also packed with minerals in forms the body can easily absorb, including calcium, magnesium, phosphorus, silicon, sulphur and other trace minerals.

 How to do this: The best way to get the most nutrient-dense bone broth is to make it at home.
 The main ingredient in bone broth, animal bones, can be purchased for cheap from your local farmer.
 If you haven’t started eating locally yet, head over to localharvest.org and search the local farms and farmer’s markets around you.
 Keep in mind, you can also use the leftover bones from pastured animals you cook whole, including turkey or chicken.
-For some simple recipes on how to make bone broth, check out Wellness Mama’s recipe, which uses a large stock pot, or Diane Sanfilippo’s recipe, which uses a crockpot.
+See my Simple Homemade Chicken Bone Broth Recipe for more details.

 3. Support stomach acid production